SchusterLab/quantum-optimal-control/custom_kernels/README.md

 matrix_exp.so: CPU kernel for exponentiating a matrix

+matrix_exp_v2.so: CPU kernel for exponentiating a matrix, functionality same as cuda_matexp_v4.so

 cuda_matexp_vecs.so: GPU kernel for exp matrix - vector multiplication

 cuda_matexp_vecs_grads.so: Identitcal as cuda_matexp_vecs.so, but with different name such that graident python file wont be confused, as this operation is required in gradient calculation.